MIMBCD-UI/prototype-cornerstone/README.md

 2. Start Orthanc DICOM Server choosing one of the two options:

 2.1.
 By using the terminal:

 `./startOrthanc.command`

 2.2.
-Or alternatively, double click and run the file `startOrthanc.command`
+Or alternatively, double click and run the file:

+`startOrthanc.command`

 3. Open the link: